tinacms/tina.io/content/docs/self-hosted/overview.md

 ## Next Steps

-- Start from scratch by checking out the [Nextjs self hosted starter guide](/docs/self-hosted/starters/nextjs-vercel/).
+- Start from scratch by checking out the [Next.js self-hosted starter guide](/docs/self-hosted/starters/nextjs-vercel/).
 - Add TinaCMS to an existing project by following the [existing site setup](/docs/self-hosted/existing-site/).

 ## Join the TinaCMS Community